Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Summary

 1cm

 {\bf Acknowledgments}: We thank G. D'Amico for useful discussions.
+We especially thank F. Pedro for questions and comments which helped sharpen the arguments here.
 NK is supported in part by the DOE Grant DE-SC0009999.
-AW is partially supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 “Quantum Universe” - 390833306.
+AW is partially supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 "Quantum Universe" - 390833306.